 Leading Switzerland-based biopharmaceuticals supplier Lonza and French life sciences firm Sanofi has established a joint venture (JV) to set up a large-scale biologics production facility in Visp, Switzerland.

-The project will require an investment of approximately CHF290m (€270m or $285m), which will be shared equally between the two JV partners.
+Designed to support the production of monoclonal antibodies, the project will require an investment of approximately CHF290m ($285m), which will be shared equally between the two JV partners.

 The facility is expected to be fully operational by 2020.

-The partnership with Sanofi is part of Lonza’s strategy to address the long-term needs of its operating markets by establishing a state-of-the-art strategic biologics manufacturing platform.
+The new partnership with Sanofi is part of Lonza’s strategy to address the long-term needs of its operating markets by establishing a state-of-the-art strategic biologics manufacturing platform.

-The firm employs more than 10,000 people worldwide and oversees 40 major manufacturing and research and development (R&D) facilities.
+Lonza employs more than 10,000 people worldwide and oversees 40 major manufacturing and research and development (R&D) facilities.

 Sanofi is a pharmaceutical company engaged in the discovery, development and distribution of therapeutic solutions to patients worldwide.

 The group became the world’s fifth largest healthcare company in 2015, with aggregate sales of €37bn and a staff of more than 11,000 employees.

 Sanofi has presence in more than 100 countries and industrial sites in more than 40 countries.

 The company focuses on innovation in human vaccines, rare diseases, multiple sclerosis, oncology, immunology, infectious diseases, diabetes, cardiovascular and consumer healthcare solutions.